saltsystemslab/gpu-filters/bulk-tcf/README.md

 * `BYTES_PER_CACHE_LINE / CACHE_LINES_PER_BLOCK`: These two values multiplied together is the amount of space given to each filter section.
 Upping this increases throughput but is limited by shared memory.

-Recommended metadata
+Supported metadata
 --------

-For the key-only bulk tcf with key size uint16_t, the optimal configuration is `16, 128, 128, 2`.
+For the key-only bulk tcf with tag size uint16_t, the optimal configuration is `16, 128, 128, 2`.

-For 16 bit keys, 16 bit vals, the optimal configuration is `16, 64, 128, 4`.
+For 16 bit tags, 16 bit vals, the optimal configuration is `16, 64, 128, 4`.

 Functions